opendocsg/slw-judgments-backfill/2014_SGHC_219/report.md

 12     MBS’s lawyers, in arguing that it is just in the circumstances to order security for costs, submit the following:

  (a) First, “policy reasons” lean in favour of protecting a defendant against an unsatisfied costs order where impecunious corporations are concerned.
-In this regard, Elbow’s lawyers rely on the decision of the Court of Appeal in Ho Wing On Christopher v ECRC Land Pte Ltd (in liquidation) [2006] 4 SLR(R) 817 (“ Ho Wing On Christopher ”) and that of the High Court in Frantonios (see above: [9(c)]);
+In this regard, Elbow’s lawyers rely on the decision of the Court of Appeal in Ho Wing On Christopher v ECRC Land Pte Ltd (in liquidation) <span class="citation">[2006] 4 SLR(R) 817</span> (“ Ho Wing On Christopher ”) and that of the High Court in Frantonios (see above: [9(c)]);

  (b) Second, the legal costs for this suit are likely to be high.
 MBS’s lawyers say that the trial is likely to last from six to ten days, large volumes of documents have been prepared, and both parties have hired senior counsel to represent them.
 Furthermore, Elbow has indicated that it is considering alternative heads of damages, may seek expert opinion on these damages and may amend its Statement of Claim later.
 MBS’s lawyers say that MBS will have to incur further costs in making consequential amendments and obtaining expert advice on these alternative heads of